LEGO/kong-aws-request-signing/Readme.md

 type = "string"
 required = false

-override_target_port - To be used when deploying a lambda on a Kong service that listens on a port other than `443` type = "number" required = false
+override_target_port - To be used when deploying a Lambda on a Kong service that listens on a port other than `443` type = "number" required = false

-override_target_protocol - To be used when deployinglambda on a Kong service that has a protocol different than `https` type = "string", one_of = "http", "https" required = false
+override_target_protocol - To be used when deploying a Lambda on a Kong service that has a protocol different than `https` type = "string", one_of = "http", "https" required = false